noteId_x: 63

 - Block for half an hour, block for 6 hours

-- Cancel blocking
+- Cancel the block

 - Copy content for help

-6. Summary and Outlook
+6. Summary and Outlook#

 Future development of serverless: